 The partnership is now looking to commission further evidence in order to collaboratively identify actions needed to build back the ecological resilience of the catchment.
-The partnership is supported in this work by a technical advisory group, and a wider catchment forum which includes representatives of user and recreation groups.
-The aim is to produce an Action Plan which will be co-implemented by all
+The partnership is supported in this work by a technical advisory group and a wider catchment forum which includes representatives of user and recreation groups.
+The aim is to produce an Action Plan which will be co-implemented by all members of the partnership.

-Waterfall Partnerships.
+Waterfall Country Partnership.

-Taking action to ensure that the Waterfall area is a safe and enjoyable place to live, work and visit.
+Taking action to ensure that the Waterfalls area is a safe and enjoyable place to live, work and visit.
+Helen Roderick Stakeholder Manager Bannau Brycheiniog National Park

-Helen Roderick

-Stakeholder Manager Bannau Brycheiniog National Park